dasmig/nickname-generator/README.md

 - **'Leetifying' Process**.
 After selecting a name/word it will randomly apply any number of customizations to uniquefy the nickname.

 - **Word Lists Supported**.
 Currently the following word lists are supported and a matching database is packed together with the library:
+  - Adjectives
+  - Animals
-  - None
+  - Japanese

 ## Integration